Are you struggling with recruitment of quality coaches?

 Accessible –support is available at a time, place and cost to meet specific needs of the coach

 Inclusive – coach development is for EVERYONE

 Recognised – coaches that implement positive coach behaviour should be recognised and valued

 It is widely accepted that player retention is vital to any sport and club.
-FFA research shows that the main reason for players leaving our sport is poor coaching.
+Football Australia research shows that the main reason for players leaving our sport is poor coaching.
 Best practice suggests that “on the job” training provides optimum results and therefore delivery of coach education and support of coaches within the club environment would provide the best opportunities for coaches and positive experiences for young players.
 A minimum requirement is that the sessions are safe, organised, enjoyable and engaging; therefore support and feedback will predominantly focus on coaching behaviours.